ftl-mv-translation/ftl-mv-translation/snippets/ci-nightly-body.md

 After downloading, place the file in the mods folder in the SMM folder.

-Open `modman.exe` or `modman.jar`, then check the checkbox of the mod you want to install.
+Run `modman.exe` or `modman.jar`, then check the checkbox of the mod you want to install.
 The mod order is very important.

 The mod order should be:
 ```